-The Dukes of Hazzard: Sheriff Rosco P. Coltrane, who invariably looks the other way as Boss Hogg engages in corrupt scheme after corrupt scheme, and then attempts to pin the blame on Bo and Luke Duke.
+The Dukes of Hazzard: Sheriff Roscoe P. Coltrane, who invariably looks the other way as Boss Hogg engages in corrupt scheme after corrupt scheme, and then attempts to pin the blame on Bo and Luke Duke.

 BJ And The Bear and Sheriff Lobo: The title character of the latter series, who in the former show tried to put truck driver B.J.
 McCay out of business by pinning various crimes on him.
 In his own series, Lobo always tried to manipulate various schemes to his advantage.